 Consideration for promotion to Professor will include an evaluation of each candidate's participation in the Department's obligations in the area of shared university governance.
-This involves appointment to and participation on committees at the Department, College, and/or University levels, service as chair of the Department, and/or service as an advisor, coordinator, or director for any departmental component program.
-Candidates for Full Professor are strongly encouraged to demonstrate willingness to serve on local, regional, national, and/or international learned or cultural associations connected to their specific area of research.
-Possible candidates for Full Professor should also have a demonstrated willingness to utilize their professional training and abilities within the local, regional, national, and/or international levels through participation and outreach to community boards, organizations, and societies where they are legally permitted to do so.
+This involves appointment to and participation on committees at the Department, College, and/or University levels, service as Chair of the Department, and/or service as an advisor, coordinator, or director for any departmental component program.
+Candidates for Full Professor are also strongly encouraged to demonstrate willingness to serve on local, regional, national, and/or international learned or cultural associations connected to their specific area of research.
+Possible candidates for Full Professor may also have a demonstrated willingness to utilize their professional training and abilities within the local, regional, national, and/or international levels through participation and outreach to community boards, organizations, and societies, as appropriate.

-6. Guidelines for Review and Promotion of Promotion-Eligible Non-Tenure-Track Instructional Faculty
+5. Guidelines for Review and Promotion of Promotion-Eligible Non-Tenure-Track Instructional Faculty

 The following guidelines for the professional evaluation of non-tenure-track (NTT) instructional faculty members of the Department suggest a methodology for the evaluation of each candidate's accomplishments in the areas of teaching, research, and service.
-Review and promotion of promotion-eligible NTT instructional faculty members will follow established procedures of the College of Liberal Arts and Social Sciences and the Faculty Handbook.
+Review and promotion of promotion-eligible NTT instructional faculty members will follow established procedures of the College of Liberal Arts and Social Sciences and the

+Faculty Handbook.

-6.1 Review Criteria
+5.1 Review Criteria